ioBroker/ioBroker/doc/SCHEMA.md

 * common.availableModes     - (optional) values for common.mode if more than one mode is possible
 * common.localLink          - (optional) link to the web service of this adapter.
 E.g to http://localhost:5984/_utils for futon from admin
 * common.logTransporter     - (optional) if this adapter receives logs from other hosts and adapters (e.g. to strore them somewhere)
-* common.nondeletable       - (optional) this adapter cannot be deleted or updated.
+* common.nondeletable       - (optional) [true/false] this adapter cannot be deleted or updated.
 It will be updated together with controller.
 * common.icon               - (optional) name of the local icon (should be located in subdirectory "admin")
 * common.extIcon            - (optional) link to extrenal icon for uninstalled adapters.
 Normally on github.
 * common.logLevel           - (optional) debug, info, warn or error
-* common.supportStopInstance- (optional) if adapter supports signal stopInstance (messagebox required).
+* common.supportStopInstance- (optional) [true/false] if adapter supports signal stopInstance (messagebox required).
 The signal will be snet before stop to the adapter. (used if the problems occured with SIGTERM)
-* common.allowInit          - (optional) allow for "scheduled" adapter to be called "not in the time schedule", if settings changed or adapter started.
+* common.allowInit          - (optional) [true/false] allow for "scheduled" adapter to be called "not in the time schedule", if settings changed or adapter started.
-* common.onlyWWW            - (optional) say to controller, that adapter has only html files and no main.js, like rickshaw
+* common.onlyWWW            - (optional) [true/false] say to controller, that adapter has only html files and no main.js, like rickshaw
 * common.singleton          - (optional) adapter can be installed only once in whole system
 * common.singletonHost      - (optional) adapter can be installed only once on one host
-* common.allowInit          - (optional) allow scheduled adapter start once after configuration changed and then by schedule
+* common.allowInit          - (optional) [true/false] allow scheduled adapter start once after configuration changed and then by schedule
 * common.config.width       - (optional) default width for configuration dialog
 * common.config.height      - (optional) default height for configuration dialog
 * common.config.minWidth    - (optional) minimal width for configuration dialog
 * common.config.minHeight   - (optional) minimal height for configuration dialog
 * common.os                 - (optional) string or array of supported operation systems, e.g ["linux", "darwin"]
-* common.stopBeforeUpdate   - (optional) if adapter must be stopped before update
+* common.stopBeforeUpdate   - (optional) [true/false] if adapter must be stopped before update
-* common.adminTab.singleton - (optional) if adapter has TAB for admin.
+* common.adminTab.singleton - (optional) [true/false] if adapter has TAB for admin.
 Only one TAB for all instances will be shown.
 * common.adminTab.name      - (optional) name of TAB in admin
 * common.adminTab.link      - (optional) link for iframe in the TAB.
 You can use parameters replacement like this: "http://%ip%:%port%".
 IP will be replaced with host IP. "port" will be extracted from native.port.
 * common.adminTab.ignoreConfigUpdate - (optional) do not update config TAB if configuration changed (to enable configure settings in TAB)
 * common.restartAdapters    - (optional) array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
 * common.preserveSettings   - (optional) string (or array) with names of attributes in common of instance, which will not be deleted.
 E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
 To delete the attribute it must be explicitly done with ```common:{history: null}```.
-* common.noConfig           - (optional) do not show configuration dialog for instance
+* common.noConfig           - (optional) [true/false] do not show configuration dialog for instance
 * common.stopTimeout        - (optional) timeout in ms to wait, till adapter shut down.
 Defaut 500ms.
-* common.unsafePerm         - (optional) if the package must be installed with "npm --unsafe-perm" parameter
+* common.unsafePerm         - (optional) [true/false] if the package must be installed with "npm --unsafe-perm" parameter
-* common.supportCustoms     - (optional) if the adapter support settings for every state.
+* common.supportCustoms     - (optional) [true/false] if the adapter support settings for every state.
 It has to have custom.html file in admin.
 Sample can be found in ioBroker.history
-* common.getHistory         - (optional) if adapter supports getHistory message
+* common.getHistory         - (optional) [true/false] if adapter supports getHistory message
+* common.blockly            - (optional) [true/false] if adapter has custom blocks for blockly. (admin/blockly.js required)

 #### instance